 DIVERSITY – Including Migrants through Organisational Development and Programme Planning in Adult Education

-The findings of the project will also be consolidated into policy recommendations to raise awareness at policy level for the AE sector’s need for transformation in the face of changing target groups.
+The findings of the project were also consolidated into policy recommendations to raise awareness at policy level for the AE sector’s need for transformation in the face of changing target groups.
 These recommendations aim to secure the public support necessary to successfully navigate these changes.

 Heesen, Dr. Eva C.

 Pädagogische Mitarbeiterin, Sprachen, Kulturelle Bildung, Team Bildungsorganisation